DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 ### Web Report Designer (User Assistant)

-The image below shows the Web Report Designer with the integrated AI Assistant and `dxChat` component:
+The following image shows the Web Report Designer with the integrated AI Assistant and `dxChat` component:

 ![Web Report Designer](web-report-designer.png)

 #### Add a New Tab

-On the `BeforeRender` event, add a new tab used to display user communication with the assistant:
+On the `BeforeRender` event, add a new tab to display user interaction with the assistant:

 ```cshtml
 @model DevExpress.XtraReports.Web.ReportDesigner.ReportDesignerModel